 Oral medications are usually reserved for patients with more severe disease and for patients who do not respond well to topical treatment and phototherapy.
 Drugs like Methotrexate, Cyclosporin A and Acitretin are very effective in the control of psoriasis; however, all these drugs have potential side effects.
 Blood tests need to be done regularly to monitor the drug effect on blood count, kidney and liver function.

 This is a new class of drugs that come from psoriasis research.
 They are given as injections and they are very effective in controlling psoriasis.
 Their main advantage is the absence of organ damage to the kidney, liver and the ease and convenience of receiving the treatment.
 The main disadvantage is that the treatment is costly.
-All pros and cons will be discussed with you before Dr Wong starts you on Biologic injection treatment.
+All pros and cons will be discussed with you before your Dermatologist Dr Wong starts with your Biologic injection treatment.

 Psoriasis is a dry scaly skin disorder.
 Normally skin cells take about 28 days to replace themselves; however, this takes only 2-6 days in psoriasis patients.
 This rapid speeding up of skin cells replacement is caused by the mistakenly “switched on” immune system.
 The patient ends up with a rapid accumulation of skin cells that flake off constantly.
 It is estimated that 1-2% of the Singapore population have psoriasis.
 Psoriasis can sometimes affect the nails and joints.
 Very often, the nail plates are deformed with pitting, yellowish stain, thickened and disfigured nail plates.

 Psoriasis affecting the nails